pencil2d/pencil2d.github.io/hacktoberfest/developers_guide.md

 If you want to participate in Hacktoberfest with us but are having issues at any point, you can contact us and we will do our best to help you.

 + You can reach us on any of our [official channels](https://www.pencil2d.org/community/).
-+ If you are a developer, the best places to get help are
++ The best places to get help with development are:
   + [#pencil2d freenode official IRC channel](https://webchat.freenode.net/?channels=#pencil2d)
-  + [Pencil2D Official Discord server](https://discord.gg/8FxdV2g) in the #general-development channel.
+  + [Pencil2D Official Discord server](https://discord.gg/8FxdV2g) in the `#general-development` channel.
-+ If you are not a developer, to get help for Hacktoberfest you can user our [forum](https://discuss.pencil2d.org) or [Discord server](https://discord.gg/8FxdV2g) `#general` channel.

 _Note: Pencil2D is not related or sponsored by Digital Ocean in any way.
 We are simply promoting their event which has a beneficial impact in the open-source community and should not be considered as corporate endorsement of any kind to our project._